 Stuart J Young – Visual Artist

-Stuart’s work is informed by an interest in collaborative dialogue and site-responsive projects, including joint explorations with Eila Goldhahn that engage movement, photography, and immersive installations.
+Stuart’s work is informed by an interest in collaborative dialogue and site-responsive projects, including joint explorations with Eila Goldhahn that engage movement, photography, and immersive installation.

 In Prayers, Stuart J Young explores the calligraphy of sacred texts.
 Some of these works resemble mandalas, while others seem to open up voids and unknown universes.
 Using Indian ink, watercolour, and natural pigments on paper, Young conveys fragility through an embodied, visible language.
 In a concentrated, mindful state, his haptic making enters a space between the human and the ‘other’.